Training at IOI-Canada

 ALUMNI CONTINUING PROFESSIONAL DEVELOPMENT

-Offered jointly by IOI-Canada and IOI-Southern Africa, this free course
+Offered jointly by IOI-Canada and IOI-Southern Africa, this course

 presentations, discussions, readings, videos and interactive tools,